-Ryan Groeneweg, Director of the Autism Community Transition Center

-- Students will be enrolled and attending manufacturing sequence of classes at the Northwest Iowa Community College (NCC).
+- Students will be enrolled in CNC Operator in Manufacturing classes at the Northwest Iowa Community College (NCC).
 The classes will provide industry level certification in CNC Operations, a position which is in high demand and offers very competitive pay and benefits.
 Additionally, students who complete these courses may be eligible to advance with the NCC Design and Technology Program, or potentially pursue a degree at a 4-year University.

 - Armed with certification in CNC Operation courses and the Learn4Independence foundational skills, students will be pursuing employment when they enter the 2nd year of this program.